Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Introduction

 \textbf{We propose \textit{Conditional Variable Flow Matching} (CVFM), a general approach for learning the flow between source and target conditional distributions}.
 Importantly, CVFM supports \textit{entirely unpaired datasets}, wherein neither the sample data nor their corresponding conditioning variables need to be paired.
-We motivate the proposed CVFM algorithm through a theoretical analysis of the stability of flow matching on conditional densities, revealing the need for optimal transport over the conditioning variables.
-To realize this, core to CVFM is the usage of two conditional flows, a conditional Wasserstein distance, and a condition dependent loss reweighting kernel, generalizing existing simulation-free objectives for continuous normalizing flows (CNF) \citep{lipman_flow_2023,albergo_building_2023} and stochastic dynamics \citep{tong_simulation-free_2023,shi_diffusion_2023} to the conditional setting.
+We motivate the proposed CVFM algorithm through a theoretical analysis of the stability of flow matching on conditional densities, formally establishing the conditional identity coupling as a prerequisite for consistent vector field learning.
+To address this, core to CVFM is the usage of two conditional flows, a conditional Wasserstein distance, and a condition-dependent mismatch kernel, generalizing and stabilizing existing simulation-free objectives for continuous normalizing flows (CNF) \citep{lipman_flow_2023,albergo_building_2023} and stochastic dynamics \citep{tong_simulation-free_2023,shi_diffusion_2023} to the conditional setting.
 We specifically focus on dynamics wherein the marginal distribution over the conditioning variable remains constant -- a common setting in applied problems.
 The algorithm is introduced in the dynamical formulation of optimal transport (OT), augmenting FM and ordinary differential equation (ODE) based transport in defining a straightforward training objective for learning amortized conditional vector fields.
-Our objective facilitates simulation across the conditional density manifold, leveraging a conditional Wasserstein distance and kernel for enabling conditional OT.
-Subsequently, we analyze CVFM on several toy problems, demonstrating its superior performance and convergence behavior compared to existing methods.
-The performance of CVFM is further demonstrated in two more challenging case studies: the dynamics of material microstructure evolution conditioned on various manufacturing processes, and class conditional image-to-image mapping.
-As a part of these latter case studies, we further demonstrate the applicability of our method to approximating conditional Schr\"odinger bridges with a score-based stochastic differential equation (SDE) extension to FM \citep{tong_simulation-free_2023}.
+Our objective facilitates simulation across the conditional density manifold, leveraging these mechanisms to enable robust conditional OT.
+Subsequently, we analyze CVFM on several toy problems, demonstrating its improved performance and convergence behavior compared to existing methods.
+Beyond synthetic benchmarks, we showcase the scientific utility of CVFM by modeling the complex stochastic evolution of material microstructures.
+By successfully forecasting phase-field simulated dynamics conditioned across a continuous space of manufacturing parameters, we demonstrate the framework's capability to capture realistic physical phenomena.
+Across these evaluations, we further demonstrate the applicability of our method to approximating conditional Schr\"odinger bridges with a score-based stochastic differential equation (SDE) extension to FM \citep{tong_simulation-free_2023}.